Metric Alerts

 For more information on thresholds, see Multiple Thresholds.

-Images in Metric Alert Notifications
+Images and Labels in Metric Alert Notifications

 Metric Alert notifications forwarded to Slack or Email include a snapshot of the triggering time series data.
 For Slack notification channels, the snapshot can be toggled within the notification channel settings.
 When the channel is configured to Notify when Resolved, a snapshot of the time series data that resolves the alert is also provided in the notification.